AbhinavA10/ML-courses/ML-with-Python/README.md

 Attribute that results in a more _pure_ split are more **significant** or **predictive** than the other attributes.
 This means the nodes are less impure.
 - A node is considered _pure_ if 100% of the cases fall into the same category of a target class.
-- The method uses recursive partiionining to split training data into segments by miniziming impurity at each step.
+- The method uses recursive partitioning to split training data into segments by minimizing impurity at each step.
 - impurity of nodes are calculated by **entropy** of data in the node.

 ### Entropy
-- measure of randomness or uncertainity
+- measure of randomness or uncertainty
 - the lower the Entropy, the less uniform the distribution, and the purer the node.
 - used to calculate impurity at each node.
 We want impurity to decrease at each step in the tree.
 - Node is homogenous (all data in node is of 1 target class) --> Entropy=0